 Stercoral colitis is an inflammatory condition in which feces collect and cause pressure to build up within the colon.
-The condition is rare, but it can be severe and sometimes fatal.
+It can lead to complications such as rupture without treatment.
+Chronic constipation may cause stercoral colitis.

 Stercoral colitis is one of several types of colitis.
 Colitis refers to a group of inflammatory conditions that affect the lining of the colon.